 Thanks to Everyone Who Helped With My London Apartment Refurbishment Project

 Thanks to Acorn Estate Agency for making this move happen, especially Stuart Challis who did a grand job.
 Space DBM did most of the refurbishment and building work.
 Richard Cook Renovations refurbished the master bathroom and did a lot of odd jobs.
 Montana Kitchens carried out the kitchen design.
 I can honestly say I enjoyed working with everyone!
-You can watch a video created by the Acorn Estate Agency here.
-See more pictures on my Love My London Apartment Pinterest Board.
+See more pictures on my Love My London Apartment Pinterest Board and London Lifestyle Blogger Apartment Tour page.

 Author: Homegirl London.
 Photographs: Acorn Estate Agency (Adam Jones took the newest images) and some images are by Homegirl London.